algorithmiaio/dev-center/_pages/platform/usage-metrics.md

 # All Usage

 This tab shows information grouped by the username/algorithm tuple.
-That is, it shows which users called which algorithms and the number of times they did so (along with hardware, computer time, and other metrics).
+That is, it shows which users called which algorithms and the number of times they did so (along with hardware, compute time, and other metrics).

 When you click on a row in the all usage table, you will see the complete set of columns:
 - algorithm: algorithm display name